 - 3. Select the appropriate Country, then click the arrow to the left of the Country to expand the list. - 4.
-Select the appropriate time zone, and then click <Next> to continue.
+Select the appropriate time zone, and then click <Next> or press F2 to continue.

 The system displays the Date and Time options.